SAP/openui5-docs/docs/Step_36_Content_Density_d935dbf.md

 });
 ```

 We add a method `onInit` on the app controller that is called when the app view is instantiated.
-There we query the helper function that we defined on the app component to set the corresponding style class on the app view, All controls inside the app view will now automatically adjust either to the compact or cozy size as defined by the style.
+There we query the helper function that we defined on the app component to set the corresponding style class on the app view.
+All controls inside the app view will now automatically adjust either to the compact or cozy size as defined by the style.

 ***